dimp-gh/yali/README.md

  - Add blocks as first-class objects.
 Block is a sequence of SExpressions, evaluated from top to bottom (last expression evaluation result is returned).
 Block has its own lexical scope.
 So, define will define not lambda-object, but block-object.
 * Error reports.
 * Static typing.
 (I'm not kidding.)
 (Actually, i don't think it's possible.
 But i definitely can make a new form of `define`, `define-typed`, which will define a function with incapsulated type checking.
 And every time this function will be called, it will typecheck its arguments by itself.
 Example of syntax: `(define-typed (factorial x) (:: (int? x)) (...))`).
+* Add mode to interpret whole source files, not only repl-mode.